Retiring Financially Free

 If we are an advanced society, how is it that so many people struggle financially?
 Right now, around 75% of people are retiring on a pension, more than half on a full pension and Australia’s welfare budget is spiralling higher each year.
 So, how much do you need to retire financially free?

-Would it surprise you to know that mature-aged women are in the highest risk category to retire with less than the experts say is necessary to fund their retirement.
+Would it surprise you to know that mature-aged women are in the highest risk category as they retire with less than the experts say is necessary to fund their retirement.
 According to the experts, a comfortable retirement for a couple is around $60K and for singles it is not much less.

 Creating more job opportunities isn’t necessarily the answer.
 So what is?